lokal-profil/interoperable-specifications/README.md

 * Create pull-requests for concrete changes
 * Participate in the reference group meetings
 * Send mail to [info@digg.se](mailto:info@digg.se) for other questions or to reach out to get involved

+The `main` branch of this repository contains the latest released version of the specification whereas `develop` contains the latest working draft.
+Please consult the working draft before creating an issue and use the corresponding branch as the target for any pull-request.